 Overwhelmed by the options?
 Too excited to think clearly?
 Contact Fish and Game in person, on the ADF&G Sport Fish Information Center phone line (907-267-2218) or online (email@example.com or the Fishing section of adfg.alaska.gov) for questions about fishing, licenses, regulations or anything else Anchorage or Alaska fishing related.
 Fish and Game’s We Fish AK and Go Fish AK sport fishing websites are especially helpful for ambitious anglers.

 The Sport Fish Information Center (333 Raspberry Road) provides up-to-date information on all the fisheries.
-You can even borrow fishing gear.
-There are also area fishing blogs and message boards, friendly fishermen and retailers who are happy share tips while you shop for tackle or gear.
+You can even borrow fishing gear!
+There are also area fishing blogs and message boards, and friendly fishermen and retailers who are happy share tips while you shop for tackle or gear.

-Note: You might see or hear about Alaskans slaying the salmon and filling the freezers while dipnetting.
+Note: You might see or hear about Alaskans filling their freezers while dipnetting salmon.
 Yes, it can be an awesome and fruitful fishing experience, but only Alaska residents are legally allowed to do it.